Microsoft/azure-docs.cs-cz/articles/defender-for-iot/azure-rtos-security-module-api.md

 ### <a name="description"></a>Popis

-Tato rutina zakáže podsystém modulu zabezpečení Azure IoT.
+Tato rutina zakáže podsystém Azure IoT Defender – IoT-Micro-agent.

 ### <a name="parameters"></a>Parametry